gazebosim/gz-sensors/examples/imu_noise/README.md

 on the https://www.analog.com/media/en/technical-documentation/data-sheets/adis16448.pdf, a commonly-used MEMS IMU.

-The sequence of samples can then be evaluated with Allan Variance to determine that the noise generation in ign-sensors is working as expected.
+The sequence of samples can then be evaluated with Allan Variance to determine that the noise generation in gz-sensors is working as expected.

 To evaluate noise, first build and run.